 GLWA included 26 other PFAS compounds based on the Michigan EGLE lists produced in 2019 and 2020.
-No criteria was available from Michigan's Rule 57 table which resulted in no value being calculated.
+No criteria are available from Michigan's Rule 57 which resulted in no value being calculated.
 Therefore, "No Local Limit" can be proposed.
-NOTE: GLWA believes that the Total PFAS Compound will serve as an adequate surrogate parameter for controlling this class of compounds until such time as the State of Michigan, or other technical source develops additional criteria for consideration.